How And Why To Obtain Ecuadorean Citizenship

-To qualify as a pensioner (that is, for the pensionado visa), all you need to do is prove a minimum monthly income of US$800 (for an individual; the requirement is US$900 for a couple).
-That’s it, other than a clean police report, copies of your passport, two photos, a birth certificate, and, if relevant, a marriage certificate.
+To qualify as a pensioner (that is, for the pensionado visa), all you need to do is prove a minimum monthly income of US$1,275 (for an individual; an additional US$250 is required for each dependent).

 Qualifying For Residency In Ecuador As An Investor

-Once you’ve had legal residency in this country for those three years, you’re eligible to apply for naturalization.
+Once you’ve held legal residency in this country for those three years, you’re eligible to apply for naturalization.
 Again, the process is straightforward, nothing more than a matter of paperwork.

-The even better news is that you can expect to be approved for citizenship in less than a year, and without taking a test.
+The even better news is that you can expect to be approved for citizenship in less than a year… and without taking a test.
 Most countries require at least a basic test on the country’s history, geography, politics, etc., in the local language.
 Again, that’s not the case in Ecuador.

 Once you’re an Ecuadorean citizen, you can liquidate the investment you made to obtain residency.